MEGA65/open-roms/doc/Extended-BASIC.md

 # Extended BASIC

 NOTE: Command syntax, behaviour details, and tokens are still subject to change!
-Currently the availability of some depends on the build configuration, in the future most (if not all) extended commands will be available only on machines with extended ROM, like the MEGA65 or Ultimate 64.
+Currently the availability of some depends on the build configuration, in the future most (if not all) extended commands will be available only on machines with extended ROM, like the *MEGA65* or *Ultimate 64*.

 ## DOS Wedge